-• Problem: The battery cannot be fully charged in the standard charge time when the computer is powered off.
+• Problem: The battery pack cannot be fully charged in the standard charge time when the computer is powered off.

-Solution: The battery might be over-discharged.
+Solution: The battery pack might be over-discharged.
 Do the following:

 - 1. Turn off the computer. - 2.
+Make sure that the over-discharged battery pack is in the computer. - 3.
 Connect the ac power adapter to the computer and let it charge.

-If a quick charger is available, use it to charge the over-discharged battery.
+If a quick charger is available, use it to charge the over-discharged battery pack.

-If the battery cannot be fully charged in 24 hours, use a new battery.
+If the battery pack cannot be fully charged in 24 hours, use a new battery pack.

-• Problem: Your computer shuts down before the battery-status icon in the Windows notification area shows empty, or your computer operates after the battery-status icon in the Windows notification area shows empty.
+• Problem: The computer shuts down before the battery-status icon shows that the battery is empty, or the computer operates after the battery-status icon shows that the battery is empty.

-Solution: Discharge and recharge the battery.
+Solution: Discharge and recharge the battery pack.

-- Problem: The operating time for a fully charged battery is short.
-Solution: Discharge and recharge the battery.
-If your battery operating time is still short, use a new battery. - Problem: The computer does not operate with a fully charged battery.
+• Problem: The operating time for a fully charged battery pack is short.

+Solution: Discharge and recharge the battery pack.
+If your battery operating time is still short, use a new battery pack.

+• Problem: The computer does not operate with a fully charged battery pack.

-Solution: The surge protector in the battery might be active.
+Solution: The surge protector in the battery pack might be active.
 Turn off the computer for one minute to reset the protector; then turn on the computer again.

-• Problem: The battery cannot be charged.
+Problem: The battery pack cannot be charged.